epitech-mirroring/Wytness-docs/Backend/Benchmark/benchmark_nestjs.md

-# Benchmark de NestJS
+# Benchmark of NestJS

 ## 1. Introduction
-- **Objectif** : Évaluer si **NestJS** est adapté pour le développement de votre application.
+- **Objective**: Evaluate whether **NestJS** is suitable for the development of your application.
-- **Contexte** :
+- **Context**:
-  - Type d'application envisagé : API RESTful, backend d'une application web, microservices, etc.
+  - Type of application: RESTful API, web application backend, microservices, etc.
-  - Besoins spécifiques : performances, scalabilité, facilité d'utilisation, intégration, etc.
+  - Specific requirements: performance, scalability, ease of use, integration, etc.

-## 2. Avantages de NestJS
+## 2. Advantages of NestJS

 ### a.
-Structure et architecture
+Structure and Architecture
-- **Approche modulaire** :
+- **Modular Approach**:
-  - NestJS suit une architecture modulaire inspirée de Angular, ce qui favorise une organisation claire et évolutive du code.
+  - NestJS follows a modular architecture inspired by Angular, which promotes clear and scalable code organization.
-  - Chaque fonctionnalité est isolée dans un module, ce qui facilite la maintenance et la scalabilité.
+  - Each feature is isolated in a module, making it easier to maintain and scale.

-- **Support natif des microservices** :
+- **Native Microservices Support**:
-  - Prise en charge des microservices intégrée via des adaptateurs pour Kafka, RabbitMQ, Redis, etc.
+  - Built-in support for microservices through adapters for Kafka, RabbitMQ, Redis, and more.

 ### b.
-Performances
+Performance
-- **Basé sur Node.js et TypeScript** :
+- **Based on Node.js and TypeScript**:
-  - Construit sur **Express** (par défaut) ou **Fastify** (optionnel), ce qui le rend performant et rapide.
+  - Built on **Express** (default) or **Fastify** (optional), making it both fast and efficient.
-  - Utilisation efficace des mécanismes asynchrones (`async/await` et Event Loop).
+  - Effective use of asynchronous mechanisms (`async/await` and Event Loop).

-- **Pour votre application** :
+- **For your application**:
-  - Idéal pour des applications nécessitant une gestion rapide des connexions simultanées et des opérations asynchrones.
+  - Ideal for applications requiring efficient handling of simultaneous connections and asynchronous operations.

 ### c.
-TypeScript natif
+Native TypeScript
-- NestJS est conçu pour TypeScript, offrant :
+- NestJS is designed for TypeScript, offering:
-  - Une gestion stricte des types.
+  - Strict type management.
-  - Une documentation auto-générée et un développement sécurisé grâce à l'autocomplétion et aux vérifications de type.
+  - Auto-generated documentation and secure development through autocompletion and type checks.

 ### d.
-Outils et écosystème
+Tools and Ecosystem
-- **Intégrations puissantes** :
+- **Powerful Integrations**:
-  - Support natif pour GraphQL, WebSockets, bases de données (via TypeORM, Prisma, Sequelize), et plus encore.
+  - Native support for GraphQL, WebSockets, databases (via TypeORM, Prisma, Sequelize), and more.

-- **CLI riche** :
+- **Rich CLI**:
-  - Le CLI NestJS simplifie la génération de modules, contrôleurs, services, etc., réduisant les erreurs humaines.
+  - The NestJS CLI simplifies generating modules, controllers, services, and more, reducing human errors.

-- **Documentation interactive** :
+- **Interactive Documentation**:
-  - Intégration facile avec Swagger pour générer des documentations interactives.
+  - Easy integration with Swagger for generating interactive documentation.

 ### e.
-Communauté et adoption
+Community and Adoption
-- **Croissance rapide** :
+- **Rapid Growth**:
-  - NestJS bénéficie d'une communauté active et d'une documentation exhaustive.
+  - NestJS has an active community and extensive documentation.
-- **Adoption** :
+- **Adoption**:
-  - Utilisé par de nombreuses grandes entreprises pour des projets modernes.
+  - Used by many large companies for modern projects.

-## 3. Inconvénients de NestJS
+## 3. Disadvantages of NestJS

 ### a.
-Courbe d'apprentissage
+Learning Curve
-- **Complexité initiale** :
+- **Initial Complexity**:
-  - La structure modulaire peut être intimidante pour les développeurs habitués à des frameworks plus simples comme Express.
+  - The modular structure can be intimidating for developers accustomed to simpler frameworks like Express.
-  - La maîtrise de TypeScript est nécessaire pour exploiter pleinement le framework.
+  - Proficiency in TypeScript is necessary to fully leverage the framework.

 ### b.
-Performances limitées par Node.js
+Performance Limited by Node.js
-- **Monothread** :
+- **Single-threaded**:
-  - Node.js est limité par son architecture monothread, ce qui peut poser problème pour des calculs intensifs côté serveur.
+  - Node.js is constrained by its single-threaded architecture, which can be a bottleneck for heavy computational tasks.
-  - Bien que rapide, les frameworks comme Go ou Rust surpassent NestJS pour des cas exigeant des performances brutes.
+  - While fast, frameworks like Go or Rust outperform NestJS in cases requiring raw performance.

 ### c.
-Dépendance aux abstractions
+Dependency on Abstractions
-- **Abstraction élevée** :
+- **High Abstraction**:
-  - Les abstractions proposées par NestJS (par exemple, pour les microservices ou les bases de données) peuvent réduire le contrôle granulaire et ajouter de la complexité inutile pour des petits projets.
+  - NestJS’s abstractions (e.g., for microservices or databases) may reduce granular control and add unnecessary complexity for small projects.

 ### d.
-Poids du framework
+Framework Overhead
-- Par rapport à Express ou Fastify, NestJS introduit une surcharge en raison de ses nombreuses fonctionnalités intégrées, ce qui peut ne pas être nécessaire pour des projets simples.
+- Compared to Express or Fastify, NestJS introduces overhead due to its many built-in features, which may not be necessary for simple projects.

-## 4. Pourquoi choisir ou ne pas choisir NestJS ?
+## 4. When to Choose or Avoid NestJS?

-### Quand NestJS est idéal :
+### When NestJS is Ideal:
-- **Architecture modulaire** : Si votre projet est complexe et nécessite une organisation claire.
+- **Modular Architecture**: If your project is complex and needs clear organization.
-- **Microservices** : Parfait pour construire des microservices avec des outils intégrés.
+- **Microservices**: Perfect for building microservices with built-in tools.
-- **TypeScript natif** : Si vous souhaitez utiliser TypeScript avec un maximum de fonctionnalités.
+- **Native TypeScript**: If you want to use TypeScript with maximum features.
-- **Applications asynchrones** : Idéal pour des APIs nécessitant de nombreuses connexions simultanées.
+- **Asynchronous Applications**: Ideal for APIs requiring numerous simultaneous connections.

-### Quand NestJS n'est pas idéal :
+### When NestJS is Not Ideal:
-- **Projets simples** : Si le projet ne nécessite pas toute la modularité et les fonctionnalités avancées.
+- **Simple Projects**: If the project doesn’t need all the modularity and advanced features.
-- **Calculs intensifs** : Si l'application doit exécuter des tâches lourdes côté serveur, un langage plus performant comme Go ou Rust pourrait être préférable.
+- **Intensive Computation**: If the application needs to handle heavy server-side tasks, a more performant language like Go or Rust might be better.
-- **Équipe non familière avec TypeScript** : Si vos développeurs sont habitués au JavaScript simple ou à des frameworks comme Express.js.
+- **Team Unfamiliar with TypeScript**: If your developers are more comfortable with plain JavaScript or simpler frameworks like Express.js.